 Sewing the under collar to the outer shell is done in exactly the same way as sewing the top collar to the facing unit – by matching notches and ensuring those endpoints are exact.
 That process is fully outlined in the previous post here.

 Press the seams open, without pressing past the collar notch on the lapel.
 I like to drape the garment around the end of the ironing board for this, like the photo below.
-You can see I need to clip to release some tension around the gorge line and back neck:
+You can see I need to clip to release some tension in the seam allowance around the gorge line and back neck:

 Clip only where necessary.
 I clipped 5 times around this fairly tight curve, slight curves and loosely woven fabrics may not need much clipping at all: